-Not only does this help us face our own death, but also it softens the grief we feel when we lose a loved one.
+Seeing how God delights in providing the desires of our heart not only helps us face our own death, but also softens the grief we feel when we lose a loved one.

 When our daughter graduated from university she wanted to live in French-speaking Switzerland.
-Mixed emotions swirled inside of me when she secured a job there.
+A mixture of emotions swirled inside of me when she secured her dream job.
 I rejoiced with her that her dream was coming true.
-But tears seeped out of my eyes when, after our final hugs, she turned to go through airport security.
-I wasn’t sure when I’d see her again.
+But, after our final hugs, tears slipped out when she walked through airport security.
+I didn’t know when I’d see her again.